agorafoundation/agora/README.md

 Take the first step in revolutionizing your learning and research experience.
 Agora is more than just a platform; it's a community of forward-thinkers, innovators, and lifelong learners like you.
 By joining Agora, you're not just accessing a powerful tool; you're becoming part of a movement to shape the future of human-computer interaction.

 ### Don't just watch the future unfold; be a part of creating it.
- * 🌐 Explore the Possibilities: Visit freeagora.org to discover how Agora can transform your data into knowledge.
+ * 🧭 Explore the Possibilities: Visit freeagora.org to discover how Agora can transform your data into knowledge.
- * 💡 Sign Up for Free: Get immediate access to Agora's features by signing up here.
+ * 💡 Sign Up for Free: Get immediate access to Agora's features by [signing up here](https://freeagora.org/dashboard).
- * 👩‍💻 Contribute to Our Growth: If you're interested in contributing to Agora's development, check our Contribution Guide.
+ * 👩‍💻 Contribute to Our Growth: If you're interested in contributing to Agora's development, check our [Contribution Guide](https://github.com/agorafoundation/agora?tab=coc-ov-file#readme), [List of work to do](https://github.com/agorafoundation/agora/issues) and [Wiki](https://github.com/agorafoundation/agora/wiki).
 Empower yourself with control over your data and join a community committed to innovation and privacy.
 Be a part of Agora – where your ideas and data drive the future.

 ## Code Installation / Development